GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 # Authorize IdP Access Token

 ---
-This sample allows you to authorize JWT access tokens minted by an OIDC compliant identiy provider.
+This sample allows you to authorize JWT access tokens minted by an OIDC compliant identity provider.

 Let's get started!